Looking Closely at the Growth Curve for DICE Therapeutics Inc. (DICE)

-DICE Therapeutics Inc. (NASDAQ:DICE) went up by 8.25% from its latest closing price compared to the recent 1-year high of $45.99.
-The company’s stock price has collected 91.43% of gains in the last five trading sessions.
+DICE Therapeutics Inc. (NASDAQ:DICE) went down by -4.35% from its latest closing price compared to the recent 1-year high of $45.99.
+The company’s stock price has collected 45.56% of gains in the last five trading sessions.

 Is It Worth Investing in DICE Therapeutics Inc. (NASDAQ :DICE) Right Now?